benzinger-icl/karidf-scripts/README.md

 This script organizes the files into folders like this:

 ```
-pup_id/DATA
-pup_id/SNAPSHOTS
-pup_id/LOG
+out_dir/pet_session_label/pup_id/DATA/pet_proc
+out_dir/pet_session_label/pup_id/SNAPSHOTS
+out_dir/pet_session_label/pup_id/LOG
 ```

-# Contact information
+If the `--create-logs` flag is included when running the script, the following logs will be created:
+- File `download_pup_${timestamp}.log`  that contains all output from the script.
+- File `download_pup_catalog_${timestamp}.csv` - contains a list of all PUP IDs in your original list and their final download status.

+# Need additional help running these scripts?

-If you have any questions regarding the scripts in this repository, please contact Christine Pulizos at pulizosc@wustl.edu.
+If you have any questions regarding the scripts in this repository, find any issues running them, or wish to make improvements, feel free to open a Github issue above.